 Myth 1: You should only invest in cities

-This is probably the biggest myth around buying property for investment purposes.
-Many people believe that only capital cities will produce high rental yields.
-Though, this is not always the case.
-In fact, property commentator, Michael Yardney has stated that some city suburbs actually present buyers with low yields, high prices and oversupply of property.
+This is probably the biggest myth you'll hear when buying an investment property.
+Property commentator, Michael Yardney has stated that some city suburbs actually present buyers with low rental yields, high prices and oversupply of property.
 If you're attempting to build a successful property portfolio, this can be damaging.

-You should diversify in the investment space by buying property that will provide you with the potential for long term growth.
+When buying an investment property, you should look for options that will provide you with the potential for long term growth.
 Properties that will provide long term growth are generally those with rising populations, infrastructure developments and future plans, as well as high levels of local supply and demand.
 Regional markets are proving to be great markets to invest in property.
 Ballarat, a regional market (located in Victoria) saw a 32.4% jump in median house price in the last three years, whereas Sydney's decreased by 1.7%.

-Myth 2: You need a lot of money to be a property investor
+Myth 2: You need a lot of money to be a real estate investor

 DO NOT believe this myth!
 Everyone has to start somewhere, right?